47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 #Slide 1

-Kleisli is a data type used in Λrrow to model a sequence of chained functions of the shape from A to F<B>
+Kleisli is a data type used in Λrrow to model a sequence of chained functions of the shape from A to F<B>.
 This allows us to chain transformations of types with a Monadic Context.

 #Slide 2

 Kleisli represents an arrow from <D> to a monadic value Kind<F, A>.
-That means, inside the Kleisli, we transform the type D into the type A inside F
+That means, inside the Kleisli, we transform the type D into the type A inside F.

 #Slide 3